Skip to content

 #lang racket

-(provide minimum-spanning-tree (struct-out edge) graph)
+(provide spanning-tree (struct-out edge) graph)

 (struct edge (u v weight) #:transparent)